Have Questions? 888-508-6572

 Planning and Design

-When planning an ADU, start by checking if the garage’s size, foundation, and structure are suitable for conversion.
+When planning an ADU, check if the garage’s size, foundation, and structure are suitable for conversion.

-Then, think about how you want to use the ADU, as this will influence your design choices, including plumbing, heating, and electricity needs.
+Then, consider how you want to use the ADU, as this will influence your design choices, including plumbing, heating, and electricity needs.
 You’ll also need to plan where you’ll put your stairways, windows, and entrances to accommodate ADU building requirements.

 Finally, your design choices, such as your preferred layout and finishes, will determine the contractors you’ll need to hire, such as plumbers, electricians, or even a general contractor to oversee the construction.